DIPlib/diplib/DIPworkplan.md

 5.  **X**
     Pixel-based algorithms built on `dip::Framework::Scan()`: monadic and diadic operators (i.e. the stuff in the old dip_math.h), statistics, etc. This is mostly porting old code to the new framework.
+There are already a few examples.
     - dip_derivatives.h
     - dip_noise.h
     - dip_point.h